MohamedRebai41/CodeQuest2023/Problem_03/statement.md

-# Problem C : Stolen necklace
+# Problem A : Stolen necklace

 ## Statement: